 ECHO Visits Bhutanese Refugee Camps In Eastern Nepal

-UNHCR informs the visiting delegates about the resettlement status of the Bhutanese refugees.
-Nearly 85,000 refugees have been resettled - most of them in the United States, followed by Canada, Australia, New Zealand, Denmark, Norway, the United Kingdom and the Netherlands since the third country resettlement process started in 2007.
+In the latter part of that year, the Government of Nepal, in collaboration with UNHCR and the International Organization for Migration (IOM), provided the refugees with the option of resettling in another country (“Third Country Resettlement”) – seeing this as the most durable solution.
+Since then, nearly 85,000 refugees have been resettled - most of them in the United States, followed by Canada, Australia, New Zealand, Denmark, Norway, the United Kingdom and the Netherlands.

 "With the resettlement process on the way, the camps is getting empty, so there is more space for people to move, which is very good.
 Thanks also to WFP’s interventions, people are massively engaged in vegetable and home gardening," said Samuel Marie-Fanon, after seeing vegetable gardens blooming.
 The harvests from these gardens allow the refugees to eat fresh vegetables.

 Besides providing food rations, WFP has been supporting a number of activities to complement the other needs of the refugees like vocational training and micro-loan schemes for both the refugees and their host communities.

 At present, there are around 30,000 refugees living in the camps.
 UNHCR estimates that less than 10,000 refugees will be left in the camps by the end of 2016.
 Despite the reduction in numbers, the refugee population remaining in the camps is still in need of external support to make their ends meet.